8 winter fashion essentials for men (that won't break the bank)

 There’s a particular point in every winter, about halfway through, when a scarf goes from being that thing you leave behind at parties, to your best friend.

 While we don’t cop the relentless, icy chill that ensconces itself in London each year, we Australians can take a leaf out of the British sartorial style guide and adopt the humble scarf with open arms.

 There are people who go through an entire winter without wearing a beanie.
 Don’t be one of them.
 It’s the best way to keep your head warm and look good while doing it.
 And there are plenty of options to choose from.
-Something plain, something in colour, and something with a pom-pom - just because.
+A plain beanie, a colourful beanie and a beanie with a pom-pom - just because.